wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-increasing-tlb-reach-using-super-pages-backed-by-shadow-memory.markdown

 time, the range of shadow address space and the base address of the MTLB page table is communicated with the memory controller via memory-mapped I/O. The OS then divides the shadow address space into aligned huge page frames, which is maintained as a buffer pool of uniformed size.
 When an allocation request is made by the application, the OS first aligns the requested size to a multiple of the huge page size by rounding down the requested size.
+The first and last few unaligned pages are still mapped using conventional scheme.
+The middle pages are then mapped by the conventional TLB into shadow address space.
+The OS also installs mappings into the MTLB page table to map the shadow address space to physical pages.
+Cache flush is also performed before the allocation returns.